wp-plugins/socialauth-wp/readme.txt

 == Changelog ==

 = 1.3.2 =
 * Logged -in user profile picture/avatar source can be controlled from plugin settings.
-By default wordpress tries to fetch avatar from Http://gravatar.com using email address in you profile, you can overide that seting from plugin settings page and force wordpress to get profile pciture/avatar from social media provider user is currently logged-in with.
+By default Wordpress tries to fetch avatar from Http://gravatar.com using email address in you profile, you can override that setting from plugin settings page and force Wordpress to get profile picture/avatar from social media provider user is currently logged-in with.

 = 1.2.2 =
 * Added functionality to set display order of providers on login page